 Welcome to the Yale Movement Disorders Fellowship website.
 Yale has had a longstanding Movement Disorders Fellowship, fostering the development of superb clinical and academic skills.
-The program is quite flexible, and can be tailored to individual needs, although the core features of this two-year program are clinical and research training, either in clinical research or basic research.
-In their letter of intent, applicants are requested to specify their specific interests.
-Please click the tabs on the top, where we describe the clinical core, the research core, unique features of the program and the application procedures.
+The program is quite flexible and can be tailored to individual needs, although the core features of this two-year program are clinical and scholarly training.
+In their letter of intent, applicants are requested to specify their clinical and scholarly interests.
+Please click the tabs on the top, where we describe the clinical core, the research core, unique features of the program, and the application process.

 If you have additional questions, please feel free to contact us directly through email (email@example.com) or telephone (203-785-6599).

 Elan Louis, MD

 Sara Schaefer, MD

 The clinical core is at the heart of the program.
 Fellows devote approximately 50% of their time (i.e., five half-days per week) in both years to outpatient clinics.
 This unique schedule allows for continuity of care of patients across both years of fellowship, as well as greater longitudinal time for scholarly work.
 More or less clinical time may be negotiated depending on the scholarly and clinical interests of a given fellow, at the discretion of the program leadership.